 (3) Tidy up mesh.

-Before exporting from SketchUp or SketchUp Make ensure all meshes are set up as required, separated or grouped as needed and/or textured.
+Before exporting from any version of SketchUp ensure all meshes are set up as required, separated or grouped as needed, with materials and/or textures assigned.
 Once done, when exporting, if the Collada DAE format is not available KMZ can be used as an alternative (see instructions on unpacking these here).
 Set or select any options e.g. whether the mesh should be triangulated or not (useful for game-ready models), and then export.
-This produces a *.dae file (or *.kmz) and asset folder containing textures.
+This produces a *.dae file (or *.kmz) and asset folder containing textures used by the model.

-To import the Collada DAE file select that option from Blender 2.8’s File menu – File » Import » Collada (Default) (.dae).
-Select the *.dae file, set any import or mesh options in the Import COLLADA section lower-left and click the Import COLLADA button top-right.
-If successful the imported SketchUp model will appear in Blender 2.8’s 3D View positioned as it was in SketchUp.
+To import the Collada DAE file, in Blender 2.8+ from the File menu select Import then Collada (Default) (.dae) – File » Import » Collada (Default) (.dae).
+In the File Browser Browse select the *.dae file to be imported and in Import Properties (settings) to the right (N if not visible) set any import or mesh options then click the Import COLLADA button.
+If successful the imported SketchUp model will appear in the 3D View positioned as it was in SketchUp.

 Important: although Materials and texture references are imported into Blender, the current Material and texture display system used by Blender 2.8 means additional work may be necessary so UV mapped and assigned images appear in the 3D View.